 Do I have to take part?

 No. Participation in this study is completely voluntary and choosing not to take part will not affect you [or your medical care/student grades etc.] in any way.
-You can also choose to withdraw your participation at any time, without giving a reason by contacting one of the research team.
+You can also choose to withdraw your participation without giving a reason by contacting one of the research team.
 Further details about withdrawing from the study are provided later on in this document.

 What are the possible benefits of taking part in this study?